A power cut, a power out, a power failure, a blackout — whatever you call it, a power outage can be disastrous to your business.

 Luckily, there are measures to prevent this from happening.
 Regular service and maintenance ensures that your backup power systems are always operating efficiently and at optimal levels while extending their lifespan to give you greater value for money.
 By carrying out regular service and maintenance work on your UPS or generator, you get peace of mind that your business will remain up and running at all times and is protected from the potentially disastrous effects of a blackout.

-With over 80 years’ of industry experience, Dale Power Solutions are the trusted provider of backup power.
+With over 80 years’ of industry experience, Dale is the trusted provider of backup power.
 If you’d like to protect your business from a power outage and are based in areas including Manchester, London, Glasgow or Kent, get in touch with our friendly and expert team today on 0330 999 3000.